Department of Languages, Literatures, and Linguistics

 News & Events

-We are now accepting applications for our Hybrid MA Program in TESL and Linguistics for the 2021/2022 academic year!
+We are now accepting applications for our Hybrid MA Program in TESL and Linguistics!

-Our MA degree will begin its first year a a hybrid program, meaning that it will be possible to complete your master's degree completely online!
+Our MA degree began its first year as a hybrid program in 2021-22, meaning that it will be possible to complete your master's degree completely online!
 All courses in the program will be offered hybrid, meaning they can be taken in person or online.
 More information about the program can be found in the video below:

 The Department of Languages, Literatures and Linguistics is a vibrant place!
 You can keep it so by giving to the areas that matter to you most.
 Here’s where your gift might go: